Generics: Parameters, Wrappers and template-specialisation

 }

-By passing a (one or more) parameter(s) when “subclassing”, we kind of specialise the Generic into a “wrapper class” in between the (real) base-class and the derived-class.
-This in-between protocol (often denoted as Base(1) or Base_1) in not instantiated –it still acts as a “class”.
+By passing a (one or more) parameter(s) when “subclassing”, we kind of specialise the Generic into a “wrapper class” in between the (real) base class and the derived class.
+This in-between protocol (often denoted as Base(1) or Base_1) is not instantiated –it still acts as a “class”.
 And so, can be subclassed.

 The Sieve Component is used completely dissimilar (or: more traditionally).
 It is instantiated somewhere in executable code, as we see below.